ura14h/PlayOPC/README.md

 * Changing sound volume
 * Registering the current geolocation as the photography place
 * Watching and sharing a picture or a video which stored in the camera
+* Converting a photo's information to parameters of camera setting
 * Protecting or unprotecting pictures and videos which stored in the camera
 * Deleting pictures and videos which stored in the camera
 * Setting the current time at the camera automatically